hhodek/Unsupervised-Learning-Challenge/README.md

 6. Compared elbow curves and cluster results between original and PCA data.
 * Created composite layouts of graphs for side-by-side comparisons
 * Analyzed the impact of using fewer features for clustering.

+### Credits
+- Referenced class materials as well as ChatGPT